jarmokivekas/tuamk-thesis/doc/main.md

 a sine wave is distributed among neighboring frequency bins.

 The effects of spectral leakage can be influenced by choosing different windowing methods.
-Different windowing methods can be used for example depending on whether is more important to have narrow peaks or accurate amplitude information.
+Different windowing methods can be used for example depending on whether it is more important to have narrow peaks or accurate amplitude information.
 A Hann window is often used since it has little spectral leakage, and good frequency resolution.\cite{ni-white-fft}